Click here for Orbichron

 PRISMA

 A little Aurora history: About 40,000 Auroras were made over 20 years.
 The first were made by Rathcon and called the Spectrum (guess, less than 1,000 were made).
 Then came the regular Aurora that the vast majority of you owned.
 For the first few years Kirsch-Hamilton had them made and then the name (Kirsch-Hamilton) was sold to Hampton Haddon a marketing company.
 The Auroras were manufactured by Newton Plastics for Hampton Haddon (guess, 39,500 were made).
 Next, in the late 80's, Hampton Haddon had a version made in Japan that they imported (guess 1,000 were made).
+A lot of customers acquired the Japanese version when they sent in their original Aurora for repair and it was exchanged for the Japanese version by Hampton Haddon.
 Hampton Haddon abandoned the clock around 1991.
 Then in 1993 we at ChronoArt started manufacturing Luminas (a polarized light clock, see above) and then a year later started also manufacturing new Auroras and repairing the old ones.
-We still make brand new ones and repair the old ones, today.

-Some of the Rathcon version of the Aurora's (Spectrum) case were made out of a poor grade of Aluminum and are not worth repairing.
-The can only be repaired by completely guting the clock an putting in all new Aurora parts.
+The Rathcon versions of the Aurora (called Spectrum) can only be repaired by completely gutting the clock an putting in all new Aurora parts.

 For about the first 6 years that ChronoArt made the Auroras they were made out of brass that was nickel plated.
 These were the prettiest cases of all, but very expensive.
-We have currently gone back to polish aluminum on new Auroras.
+Later because of cost and customers preferring the original case we went back to polished aluminum for new Auroras.

 Pack the Aurora with a couple of inches of bubble pack on all sides, use a sturdy box, and ship your clock to: Address